-Nonsurgical procedures, such as liquid facelift and eye bag treatment, have gained in tremendous popularity.
-However, surgery still plays an important role in cosmetic surgery offices.
+Nonsurgical procedures, such as liquid facelift and eye bag treatment, continue to grow in popularity these days.
+However, there are some cases in which surgery cannot be substituted.
 Only surgery can remove excess skin and significantly lift sagging tissue.

 Natural changes from age and sun damage affect ligaments, skin, bone, muscle, and fat.
-These tissue changes can make one appear tired, worn down, or have low energy.
+These tissue changes can make one appear tired and run down.
 Certain aesthetic conditions that typically require surgery include:

-- loose or sagging skin that creates folds and covers eyelashes
+- loose or sagging skin that creates folds that cover the eyelashes

 - fatty deposits in lower eye bags

 - weak chin bone creating a double chin

 - sagging neck skin and fat